freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/03-front-end-development-libraries/react/create-a-component-with-composition.md

 ---
 id: 5a24c314108439a4d4036164
-title: Створіть компонент за допомогою композиції
+title: Create a Component with Composition
 challengeType: 6
 forumTopicId: 301383
 dashedName: create-a-component-with-composition